Graham introduces nationwide 15-week abortion ban legislation

 Graham said he was motivated to act following attempts by Democrats to enshrine abortion protections into federal law.
 He previously supported a 20-week abortion ban, but since the Supreme Court ruled that Mississippi’s 15-week ban was constitutional, he wanted to go further.

-“After [Democrats] introduced a bill to define who they are, I thought it’d be nice to introduce a bill tio define who we are,” Graham said.
+“After [Democrats] introduced a bill to define who they are, I thought it’d be nice to introduce a bill to define who we are,” Graham said.

 The legislation has no chance of getting a vote while Democrats are in control of the Senate.
 Even if Republicans take control, Senate Minority Leader Mitch McConnell (R-Ky.) has said he doesn’t intend to eliminate the filibuster to pass a national abortion ban, meaning the legislation would need 60 votes.